ssenmosip/mosip-temp-documentation/FRS-Administrator-Services.md

 ### 5.3 Device Management [**[↑]**](#table-of-content)
 #### 5.3.1 View Device
 The portal allows Zonal Admin to view the devices by providing the registration center ID.
-The system validates the provided data, privileges of Zonal Admin.
+The system validates the provided data, user's role.
 On successful validation, the system provides the list of devices details (ID, Name, Mac Address, Serial Number, IP Address, Registration Center ID etc…), which are mapped to the registration center.
 If Zonal Admin searches the devices` without providing the registration center ID, then the system provides all the devices registered in the country.
-During the validation of registration center ID and user's role, if the registration ID/Zonal Admin’s privileges are not found, then the system triggers an error notification.
+During the validation of registration center ID and user's role, if the registration ID/Zonal user's role are not found, then the system triggers an error notification.
 #### 5.3.2 Create Device
 Using the portal, Zonal Admin will register the devices for his/her zone.
 The device cannot be used in zone, if it is not registered.